 Life Network is a sanctity of human life ministry that impacts and transforms people with the love of Christ.

 - Actively representing and presenting the Gospel of Jesus Christ.

-- Offering hope to anyone who has been or may be adversely impacted by an unplanned pregnancy.
+- Offering hope to anyone whom has been or may be adversely impacted by an unplanned pregnancy.

 - Providing positive alternative choices to abortion with the specific goal of preserving the lives of the unborn.

-- Actively heightening awareness of the sacredness of human life through our prevention, intervention, restoration and education out-reaches.
+- Heightening awareness of the sacredness of human life through our prevention, intervention, restoration and education outreaches.

 - Encouraging, equipping and partnering with the local body of Christ to promote sexual integrity, the value of human life and restoration of the family unit.

-- Purposing to be culturally relevant, cross-generational and ethnically diverse in our programs and services.
+- Engaging the culture through inter-generational and ethnically diversity in our programs and services.

-- Partnering with churches and other service organizations to positively influence the spiritual and moral behavior of our community.
+- Partnering with churches and other service organizations to positively influence the spiritual and moral needs of our community.